Pakistan at the 2014 Winter Olympics

 Pakistan competed at the 2014 Winter Olympics in Sochi, Russia from 7 to 23 February 2014.
 Pakistan's team consisted of one athlete in alpine skiing.
 The country competed for the second consecutive Winter Games, after making its debut four years earlier in Vancouver.
 The flag bearer for the opening and closing ceremonies was Pakistan's sole athlete Muhammad Karim.

+The 2014 Winter Olympics marked the first time that Pakistani athlete competed in Russia as Pakistan and 63 other western nations participated at the American-led boycott of the 1980 Summer Olympics in Moscow because of the Soviet-Afghan war.

 Background

 The first ski resort in Pakistan was opened in 1958, in the Naltar Valley.
 It was originally for air force pilots to train, but later opened up to civilians.
 The Ski Federation of Pakistan was founded in 1990.
 The 2010 Olympic Games was Pakistan's debut at the Winter Olympics. sending one athlete to compete in the giant slalom.
 They first participated at the Summer Olympics in the 1948 Games, and won their first Summer Olympics medal in 1956.

 The Pakistan Ski Federation feared their qualified athlete might not be able to compete at the Games, due to the continuing conflict between the Pakistan Olympic Association and the Pakistani Government.
 The International Olympic Committee had given a deadline of January 2014 for both sides to solve their dispute.
 The issues were solved and the country did compete as scheduled.

 The flag bearer for the opening and closing ceremonies was Pakistan's sole athlete Muhammad Karim.